The Beautiful Blue Mountains Australia: A Local Guide to Landscapes, Viewpoints & Villages

 Katoomba

-- The Three Sisters at Echo Point in Katoomba is a quintessential landmark of the Blue Mountains in Australia and a must-see when you visit.
-The famous Three Sisters is a unique formation in the sandstone cliffs.
-The aboriginal tribes of the area, the Gundungurra people, believe that the Three Sisters watch over their ancestral lands in the Jamison Valley.
+- The Three Sisters at Echo Point in Katoomba are the most famous landmark in the Blue Mountains and a highlight of a visit.
+This striking rock formation rises from the sandstone cliffs above the Jamison Valley and is part of a Dreamtime story from the local Aboriginal Gundungurra people who believe the Three Sisters watch over their ancestral lands.

 - Further around the cliff tops on Cliff Drive, Cahill’s Lookout has a sensational view of the Narrow Neck that juts out into the Jamison Valley in Katoomba.